Finance, Consulting & Enterprise

 Hedge Funds: A private investment fund that utilizes numerous investing strategies to earn money for its investors.
 Funds are managed by experienced finance professionals and since prior experience is typically required there are not many entry-level finance opportunities, though there can be some for computer programmers.
 Most hedge funds hire junior analysts out of the top investment banking programs.
 Top hedge funds include Bridgewater Associates and D.E.
 Shaw Group.

-Venture Capital: These firms invest in emerging technologies or start-up companies.
-Most Venture Capitalists are former entrepreneurs who have successfully exited their own business or seasoned investment professionals who have an established track record of successful investing.
+These firms invest in emerging technologies or start-up companies.
+Most venture capitalists are former entrepreneurs who have successfully exited their own business, or seasoned investment professionals who have an established track record of successful investing.
 Top firms include Accel Partners, Andreesen Horowitz and Greylock Partners.
 Since prior experience is typically preferred, there are few entry-level opportunities.

 Economic & Legal Consulting: